 - Description: This trail is the main attraction of this park, drawing visitors year-round to meander through the swamp and hardwood forest.
 It begins and ends at the backside of the Visitor Center.
 Several benches and turnout points are located along the boardwalk, which are also lovely places to squat and have a picnic.
 A portion of the trail is raised, so all visitors can enjoy the park even when most of the area is flooded.

 - Grade and Cross-Slope: Most of the trail is basically level with a couple of 5-degree or less graded hills.
-Flooding has effected the cross-slope, an issue that is always being repaired.
+Flooding has affected the cross-slope, an issue that is always being repaired.
 Occasionally, a board would be warped from water, causing it to bend, but there is enough time to prepare and adapt for it, and none were terribly alarming—just something to be aware of.

 A number of other trails are in the park, some directly off the boardwalk, with no access modifications but may still be possible for some hikers.
-The ground can be very firm, depending on time of year, but the biggest barrier are the tree roots and water barges; sometimes you can go around but sometimes not so how far you can go is up to the hiker.
+The ground can be very firm, depending on the time of year, but the biggest barrier are the tree roots and water barges; sometimes you can go around but sometimes not so how far you can go is up to the hiker.
 Be a smart hiker, know your limits.
 The dog trail can only be accessed by passing a few stairs.

 South Cedar Creek

 Canoes and kayaks are most commonly launched at South Cedar.
 South Cedar Creek is the most accessible area to fish from.
-Fishing is permitted anywhere with a valid South Carolina license, except from the Weston Lake Overlook or tail bridges.
+Fishing is permitted anywhere with a valid South Carolina license, except the Weston Lake Overlook or tail bridges.

 Additional Travel Tips